Bylaws of the Cabeza Prieta Natural History Association

 Article VII: Amendment of Bylaws

-These Bylaws may be amended at any meeting of the Association by a two-thirds (2/3) vote, provided that the amendment has been submitted at least 28 days prior to the meeting.
+These Bylaws may be amended at any meeting of the Association by a two-thirds (2/3) vote, provided that the amendment has been submitted at least twenty-eight (28) days prior to the meeting.

 Article VIII: Administrative Procedures

-The Executive Board may establish Standing Rules as Administrative Procedures in accordance with Article IV.
+The Executive Board may establish Standing Rules as Administrative Procedures in accordance with Article V.

 Article IX: Finances

-- Membership Profits and Assets.
-All property owned, all income received in the future or property retained by the Association shall be used to further the purpose of the Association.
+2. Membership Profits and Assets.
+All Property owned, all income received in the future or property retained by the Association shall be used to further the purpose of the Association.
 No member shall share in the proceeds of the Association.

-- Expenditures.
-No expenditures of one hundred dollars ($100.00) or more shall be authorized by the Officers without the approval of the Executive Board, except in payment of bills incurred in the conduct of the normal business of the Association; such business having been approved previously by the Executive Board.
+3. Expenditures.
+No expenditures of one hundred dollars ($100.00) or more shall be authorized by the Officers without the approval of the Executive Board, except in payment of bills incurred in the conduct of the normal business of the association; such business having been approved previously by the Executive Board.

 Article X: Offices